Mowbray-R-V/Model-based-RL/README.md

 6. GP-UCRL - Online Learning in Kernelized Markov Decision Processes (continuous space)
 7. Regret Bounds for the Adaptive Control of Linear Quadratic Systems, JMLR 2011
 8. Trust-region UCRL meta-algorithm (SLBO) - Algorithmic framework for model-based deep reinforcement learning with theoretical guarantees, ICLR 2019
-9. Optimism-driven exploration for nonlinear systems - ICRA, 2015 (OFU based work extended for deep MBRL)
+9. Optimism-driven exploration for nonlinear systems - ICRA, 2015 (First extension of UCRL-style optimism to continuous nonlinear systems via generalized linear models.)
 10. Safe Exploration in Reinforcement Learning: Theory and Applications in Robotics
 11. The Many Faces of Optimism: a Unifying Approach, ICML 2008
 12. Areas to explore: Computational tractability of strict OFU, combining OFU with safety guarantees